Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

     ![Screenshot an eventstream with a destination.](./images/dp5c-20.png)

      > **Tip**: Select the destination on the design canvas, and if no data preview is shown beneath it, select **Refresh**.

-     In this exercise, you've created a very simple eventstream that captures real-time data and loads it into a table.
-In a real soltuion, you'd typically add transformations to aggregate the data over temporal windows (for example, to capture the average price of each stock over five-minute periods).

-    Now let's explore how you can query and analyze the captured data.

 ### Task 4: Query the captured data